nathaniel-speiser/nathaniel-speiser.github.io/_posts/2021-01-24-Jupyter-Notebook-tips-and-improvements.markdown

 Magic commands are statements that begin with a `%` that provide extra functionality outside of normal python execution.
 There are a large number of them, of varying usefulness depending on the application.
 The following are a few that I believe may be univeraslly useful:

 * `%whos`: display information about all global variables.
-This can be useful because cells can be run non-sequentially, leading to confusion about how a variable has been assigned
+This can be useful because cells can be run non-sequentially, leading to confusion about how a variable has been assigned.

 * `%run file.py`: Runs the script `file.py` in the notebook.

 * `%%time and %timeit`: Time the execution of a cell. `%%time` times one execution of the cell while `%timeit` runs it many times and gives more statistics.

-* `%load_ext autoreload; %autoreload 2`: A specific usage of the `load_ext` magic command that makes it so if you update an external module or py file you don't have to restart the kernel.
+* `%load_ext autoreload + %autoreload 2`: A specific usage of the `load_ext` magic command that makes it so if you update an external module or py file you don't have to restart the kernel.

 * `%quickref`: Opens a reference for all magic commands - give it a look to see if any of them that I haven't mentioned here are useful to you!